 Measures to fight fraud: The Implementation

 Measures to fight fraud.
 What are measures every organisation must implement to prevent fraud?
 Reporting fraud is crucial for any organisation to do as it aids in not only safeguarding your organisation from the outside but also in protecting the economy.
 When the event of fraud happens on a large scale, it can set back a nation’s economy substantially.
 Consumers which consist of the public as well as any trade suppliers will not purchase goods or services if there is any possibility of them developing into victims – an issue that has plagued third-world countries in recent years but is not exclusive to just them.

 Reporting fraud protects your organisations internal and external team, and organisational leaders must come to realise that they have a responsibility to look out for their personnel whilst also promoting a workplace that encourages the employees to look out for one another.
 It is therefore vital that all suspicious activity must be brought to light.
 When offenders are allowed to operate without restraint, the rate of fraudulent conduct tends to spread with many victims clueless to the notion that somebody is taking from them.

 The question of mandating the reporting of fraud has always been of prevalence and the ACFE released a report in which it was found that “the main reasons given in support of mandatory fraud reporting included: the prevalence and damaging nature of fraud; the opportunity to gain a better overall understanding of fraud; the need to escalate tackling fraud as an item on the government’s agenda; the value in creating more and better intelligence for policing; and encouraging organisations to take more responsibility for managing fraud.”

 Regardless of where you stand on the mandating of reporting fraud, it is important to know what you can do as an organisation to safeguard yourself from the ramifications.
-To celebrate this year International Fraud Awareness Week we leave you with food for thought on what preventive measures you should implement to avert fraud.
+We leave you with food for thought on what preventive measures you should implement to avert fraud.